PREGNANCY, BABIES & PETS

 ‐‐Henry Ward Beecher

 Therefore, as a pet owner, you owe it to your animal to include, rather than exclude it in this wonderful new journey you are taking into parenthood.
-Initially it may seem daunting, taking care of a new baby as well as your household pet/s, but the benefits of keeping your pets in your (and your new baby’s) life, far outweigh the costs in time and effort.
+Initially, it may seem daunting, taking care of a new baby as well as your household pet/s, but the benefits of keeping your pets in your (and your new baby’s) life, far outweigh the costs in time and effort.

 During pregnancy, your companion cat/s and or dog/s can provide immense comfort, stress relief and can be a welcome diversion.
 Attuned to their human’s moods and feelings, some companion animals seem to sense their owner’s pregnancy even before they know themselves!
 Stroking your cat while it sleeps on your lap (or expanding belly) can lower the blood pressure and have a calming effect.
 Taking your dog for a gentle walk can be wonderful exercise, helping circulation and assisting with good positioning of the baby in the womb in preparation for birth.

 Once baby is born and begins responding to the world around it, the benefits of including your pets in your and your baby’s life are clear.
 Babies seem to have an innate love of animals and are drawn to them with a natural, fond curiosity.
 Before they can even crawl, babies will reach out to touch and allow their gaze to follow the family pet around the room.
-As baby grows, so will its interest in the companion animals that share the house.
+As baby grows, so will their interest in the companion animals that share the house.
 If nurtured, your baby’s relationship with your pets can turn into a life‐long bond.
 Studies show that bonding between pet and child occurs in the first year of life and from this early interaction grows a strong and deepening attachment (Cusack, 1988).

 There are even health benefits to keeping companion animals in the home for your baby.
-A Study published in 2002 in the Journal of the American Medical Association found that exposure to two or more dogs or cats in the first year of life may reduce the risk of allergic sensitivity to multiple allergens during childhood, including a reduced risk of asthma (August 28, 2002, vol. 288, No. 8).
+A study published in 2002 in the Journal of the American Medical Association found that exposure to two or more dogs or cats in the first year of life may reduce the risk of allergic sensitivity to multiple allergens during childhood, including a reduced risk of asthma (August 28, 2002, vol. 288, No. 8).
 Studies have also shown a link between reduced risks of childhood obesity in families with a companion dog.
 These reasons alone should inspire any expectant parents to value the important role their companion animals could potentially play in their new baby’s life.

 The bond between children and their companion animals can seem intensely deep, exclusive and even magical.
 To deny your new baby the opportunity to develop such a special connection in childhood with your companion animals because of unjustified fears that the animals may cause harm, would be an opportunity sorely missed.
 Taking a sensible and calm approach to preparing your home and your pets for the arrival of your new baby will mean allowing your baby the chance to know the joy that a companion animal can bring.